SherlockPsy/Life/07_CALIBRATION_AND_COLLISION_MATRICES.md

 ## IX.
 WHAT THIS DOCUMENT FORBIDS

+This document forbids:
-- Metrics
+- metrics
-- Forces
+- forces
-- Velocities
+- velocities
-- Weights
+- weights
-- Emotional scoring
+- emotional scoring
-- Punctuation analysis
+- punctuation analysis
-- Intent classification
+- intent classification

-If it cannot be written as evidence, it does not exist.
+If it cannot be written as evidence and reread later, it does not exist.

 ---